ryan-p-randall/monthly-planning-files/README.md

 - [Bullet Journal](http://web.archive.org/web/20150502033040/http://www.bulletjournal.com/) conventions & patterns are super useful.
 Ryder Carroll's book on his method is also very helpful.
 - [Back to Work](http://5by5.tv/b2w) is Merlin Mann & Dan Benjamin's podcast.
 In particular, their [episodes on Getting Things Done](http://5by5.tv/b2w/95) helped me think about my processes.
 - [Gina Trapani](https://ginatrapani.org) has a page of [`todo.txt`](http://todotxt.org) apps, as well as a [`todo.txt` format primer](https://github.com/todotxt/todo.txt).
-- [Dave Seah](https://davidseah.com/productivity-tools/) has a ton of great productivity tools, as well as a blog about refining processes and treating things as an ongoing experiment.
+- [D.Sri Seah](https://davidseah.com/productivity-tools/) has a ton of great productivity tools, as well as a blog about refining processes and treating things as an ongoing experiment.
 - [A Better Mess](http://bettermess.com/start-here/) shares Michael Schechter's attempts to do better work while also being an ADHD mess.
 - Francesco Cirillo's [Pomodoro Technique](https://francescocirillo.com/pages/pomodoro-technique), particularly tracking interruptions
   - Here's a [one-sheet primer](https://wellness.ucsd.edu/CAPS/Documents/tx_forms/koch/pomodoro_handouts/pomodoro_cheat_sheet.pdf)